a-thay/writing/Editorial_Happy-10th-Anniversary-Us.md

 For better or worse, games are the touchstone of my life.
 My earliest memories are of playing games with my parents.
 The margins of my notebooks from elementary school look just like the margins of my work notes: scattered with level designs, game ideas, sketches of characters and items.
 I can't stop thinking about this stuff.
 I don't know what it would do to me if I tried.

-I feel qualified after ten years of doing this to say that it's always been really tough running a blog, but it's much harder in 2018 than it was before.
+I feel qualified after 10 years of doing this to say that it's always been really tough running a blog, but it's much harder in 2018 than it was before.
 The irony of social media is that, despite sharing becoming ostensibly easier, it's so much harder to connect directly with another person than it used to be.
 But I care a lot about the work we do here.
 I think it's good work.
 Some of it's even great.
-And every time anyone's ever told me that they enjoyed an article we wrote, or a podcast we recorded, or sought to debate me over our Game of the Year lists, it's warmed my heart — because that means we connected.
+And every time anyone's ever told me that they enjoyed an article we wrote, or a podcast we recorded, or sought to debate me over our Game of the Year lists, it's warmed my heart—because that means we connected.

 So thank you for being a part of this.
 I don't know what the future holds, but I'm still gonna wanna write, and I'm still gonna be playing and thinking about games a whole lot.
 And I hope you'll stay in touch.